Edinburgh with kids

 The main atrium of the Museum of Scotland

-Visually stimulating and interactive for kids.
-They have a lot of dinosaur bones.
+It’s visually stimulating and interactive for kids.
+They have a lot of dinosaur bones, metorites that crashed into earth, engines and robotics, studd of ancient cultures – there’s so much.
 I came here with my 4 year old while my oldest was doing the chocolate tour with my husband.

 Pro Tip: Head to the terrace of the Museum of Scotland to get a view of Edinburgh!